Degree type(s): Bachelor's

 - Getting involved in professional organizations such as the North Dakota Association for the Education of Young Children, South Central Reading Council, and Gateway to Science Center.

-The Department of Education at the University of Mary has a placement rate of over 90 percent.
-Graduates of the early childhood education program are employed in a variety of areas including early intervention, early care and education programming, kindergarten, and first through third grade.
+Graduates of the Early Childhood Education program are employed in a variety of areas including early intervention, early care and education programming, kindergarten, and first through third grade.

-The University of Mary has coordinated course offerings to allow an early childhood education major to double major in both early childhood and elementary education and complete these degrees within four years.
+The University of Mary has coordinated course offerings to allow an Early Childhood Education student to double major in both Early Childhood and Elementary Education and complete these degrees in four years.
 Upon graduation, students who double major will qualify for a teaching license in early childhood and elementary education.

 Even as one of the most affordable private universities in the nation, the University of Mary does offer a variety of scholarships.
 In fact, 99% of main campus undergraduate students receive some form of scholarship!